lmmx/plcache/README.md

 # plcache

-A disk cache decorator for Polars DataFrames and LazyFrames that saves results as Parquet files.
+A diskcache decorator for Polars DataFrames and LazyFrames that saves results as Parquet files.

 ## What it does